2024-25 Catalog

 ISE 300 Apprentice Teaching 1-4 Credits

-ISE 321 Independent Study in Industrial & Systems Engineering 1-3 Credits
+ISE 321 Independent Study in Industrial and Systems Engineering 1-3 Credits

 Experimental projects in selected fields of industrial engineering, approved by the instructor.
 A written report is required.
 Department permission required.